 Princess Mabel has been the Chief Executive Officer of The Elders since May 2008.
 More information about her work with The Elders can be found here.

-More information and pictures of Mabel and Friso’s attendance at the film festival can be found here.Filed under Dutch Royals
+More information and pictures of Mabel and Friso’s attendance at the film festival can be found here.Filed under The Netherlands

-Tagged Film Festival, Human Rights, Prince Friso, Princess Mabel, The Elders.
+Tagged Film Festival, Human Rights, Prince Friso of Orange-Nassau, Princess Mabel of Orange-Nassau, The Elders.